 As was done by \cite{laskar1990}, we adjust the secular frequencies of the model.
 The differences in the perihelion and ascending node longitudes between the solution La2011 and the secular model are fitted by the affine functions $\mathcal{A} t + d \varpi_0$ and $\mathcal{B} t + d \Omega_0$.
 The frequencies of the secular model are adjusted by applying the following procedure to obtain the Hamiltonian $H'$

-The initial conditions for the perihelion longitudes and ascending node longitudes are also respectively corrected of the quantities $d \varpi_0$ and $d \Omega_0$.
+The initial conditions for the perihelion longitudes and ascending node longitudes are also respectively corrected by the quantities $d \varpi_0$ and $d \Omega_0$.
 The initial conditions for the eccentricity and the inclination are also slightly corrected.
-We iterate this procedure until we obtain a difference between the solution La2011 and the secular model, which has a mean close to zero for the four quantities $e$, $i$, $\varpi$, $\Omega$.
-The adjustement of the frequencies is then about $\mathcal{A}\approx4.1\arc$ and $\mathcal{B}\approx0.20\arc$ for Ceres and $\mathcal{A}\approx0.51\arc$ and $\mathcal{B}\approx-0.41\arc$ for Vesta.
-The differences for the eccentricity and the inclination between the two solutions oscillate then around zero and correspond to short period terms, which are not reproduced by the secular Hamiltonian (Figs. \ref{fig:compLaXsecceres} and \ref{fig:compLaXsecvesta}).
-On $\left[-20:0\right]\MYR$, the maximal differences in absolute value between the solution La2011 and the adjusted secular model are then $0.0082$ and $0.23\degree$ for the eccentricity and the inclination of Ceres and $0.013$ and $0.65\degree$ for the eccentricity and the inclination of Vesta.
+We iterate this procedure until we obtain a difference between the solution La2011 and the secular model, which has a mean close to zero for the four quantities $e$, $i$, $\varpi$, and $\Omega$.
+The adjustment of the frequencies is then about $\mathcal{A}\approx4.1\arc$ and $\mathcal{B}\approx0.20\arc$ for Ceres and $\mathcal{A}\approx0.51\arc$ and $\mathcal{B}\approx-0.41\arc$ for Vesta.
+The differences for the eccentricity and the inclination between the two solutions then oscillate around zero and correspond to short-period terms, which are not reproduced by the secular Hamiltonian (Figs. \ref{fig:compLaXsecceres} and \ref{fig:compLaXsecvesta}).
+On $\left[-20:0\right]\MYR$, the maximum differences in absolute value between the solution La2011 and the adjusted secular model are then $0.0082$ and $0.23\degree$ for the eccentricity and the inclination of Ceres and $0.013$ and $0.65\degree$ for the eccentricity and the inclination of Vesta.

-This Hamiltonian model with the adjustment of the frequencies $g$ and $s$ allows to reproduce the variations of the eccentricity and the inclination of Ceres and Vesta on $\left[-20:0\right]\MYR$.
-Therefore, the long-term orbital dynamics of Ceres and Vesta is given for the most part by the planetary perturbations of Jupiter and Saturn as noticed by \cite{skoglov1996} for Ceres and Vesta and \cite{ermakov2017a} for Ceres.
+This Hamiltonian model with the adjustment of the frequencies $g$ and $s$ allows us to reproduce the variations in the eccentricity and the inclination of Ceres and Vesta on $\left[-20:0\right]\MYR$.
+Therefore, the long-term orbital dynamics of Ceres and Vesta is given for the most part by the planetary perturbations of Jupiter and Saturn, as noticed by \cite{skoglov1996} for Ceres and Vesta and \cite{ermakov2017a} for Ceres.